-In conflict situations that do not require a criminal or student conduct response, or have not been resolved through regular grievance channels, it is recommended that students pursue resolution of their conflict with the Director of Student Ombudsperson Services or University Ombuds for student employee related matters.
+In conflict situations that do not require a criminal or student conduct response, or have not been resolved through regular grievance channels, it is recommended that students pursue resolution of their conflict with the Student Ombudsperson or University Ombuds for student employee related matters.

-Students who believe they have been discriminated against or harassed based upon a protected class and students who are victims of sexual harassment, sexual violence or intimate partner violence can file a complaint with the Office of Equal Opportunity Services.
+Students who believe they have been discriminated against or harassed based upon a protected class and students who are victims of sexual harassment, sexual violence, dating violence or stalking can file a complaint with the Office of Equal Opportunity Services.

 Academic and Grade Grievance Procedures